serenity-is/docs/howto/how_to_upgrade_to_serenity_2_typescript.md

 If you don't need TypeScript, just update your Serenity packages and it should work as normal.

-> Even if you won't need TypeScript, it's recommended to perform steps listed here to keep your project up to date and avoid future problems.
+> Even if you won't need TypeScript, it's recommended to perform steps listed here to keep your project up to date.
+This might also help you avoid future problems as there has been many changes in Serene for TypeScript support.

 ## Should I Switch To TypeScript?